ChipaKraken/angular-music/README.md

 angular-music
 =============

-angular music takes info from last.fm and ext.fm
+angular music takes info from last.fm and ex.fm

 How to use it:
 ---------